brentyi/isort.vim/README.md

 ...but significantly faster & without the annoying cursor jump.

-Designed to run asynchronously in Vim 8 + Neovim, but also backwards-compatible with older versions of Vim.
+Designed to run asynchronously in Vim 8 + Neovim, but also backward-compatible with older versions of Vim.

 ## Installation